ccmlab-ubc/lab-manual/github-workflow.md

 - Reverting commits.
 - Reverting adds.
 - Branching.
-- Using cookiecutter: Should you first install project-template or create repo and then install?
-    - fix cookiecutter's .gitignore (there's multiples; maybe only use the one in the root?)

 - git: diff, restore (restore previous version of file / get rid of uncommitted changes), revert (undo a commit), log